Tales

 – Eloïse, comes back!
 Cried Mrs Owl.

-All followed her and fell face-to-face with a larger animal, which looked like little Eloïse.
+They all followed her and came face to face with a larger animal, which looked exactly like little Eloise.
 It was her mother!
-She had gone into the grove to feed herself and had left Eloïse hidden in a tree.
-But Eloïse wanted to follow her mother and came out of her hiding place.
-It was there that she heard the small group and became afraid.
-But now, Eloïse had found her mother and was bouncing around her.
+She had gone into the thicket to feed and had left Eloise hidden in a tree.
+But Eloise had wanted to follow her mother and had come out of hiding.
+That's when she heard the small group and got scared.
+But now Eloise had found her mother again and was hopping around her.

 - Come on, kids, let’s go home!
 Said Mrs Owl.